Satipatthana - the Way of Mindfulness - is a traditional Buddhist meditation training, also described as Skilful Means.

 and letting-go.
 (Ven.Gendun Rinpoche)

-Cost: £ 30 for overnight stays.
+Cost: no fee will be charged apart from £ 30 for overnight stays.
 Bring food to share plus dãna for the teaching and guidance.

 It will also be possible to combine these weekends with some extra days of personal practice time.